Published: January 2026

 Windows 10/11:

-- See the list of programs that load at startup
+- View the list of apps that start up.

-- Right-click programs you don't need → Disable
+- Disable programs you don't need by right-clicking on them.

 What to disable:

-- Zoom, Teams, Skype (unless you use them constantly)
+- Teams, Zoom, and Skype (unless you use them frequently)

 What NOT to disable: